Joshua Clay

-Joshua Clay (Tempest) is a fictional character, a member of the superhero team Doom Patrol in comic books published by DC Comics.
-Created by Paul Kupperberg and Joe Staton, he first appears as the hero Tempest in Showcase #94 (August 1977).
+Joshua Clay, also known as Tempest, is a member of the superhero team Doom Patrol in comic books published by DC Comics.
+Created by Paul Kupperberg and Joe Staton, he first appeared in Showcase #94 (August 1977).

 Joshua Clay appeared in his first live adaptation on the first season of the Doom Patrol television series for DC Universe played by Alimi Ballard.

 Fictional character biography

 A member of the second Doom Patrol, Joshua Clay is the first DC Comics hero to use the name Tempest.
 Along with Captain Comet, he is one of the few DC Comics heroes initially identified as a mutant.

 Joshua Clay was born in the Brownsville section of Brooklyn, New York, the youngest of five children.
 His parents struggled to keep their family together in the middle of what was at that time one of the worst slums in the country.
 At sixteen, Joshua joined a street gang called the Stompers, and eventually, as a result, wound up being given a choice between prison and service in the United States military.
 Joshua chose the army and was trained as a combat medic and shipped off to Vietnam.

 Less than a month before the end of his tour, Joshua witnessed the attempted massacre of an entire village of Vietnamese non-combatants by his sergeant.
-Horrified, Joshua unconsciously triggered his powers, blasting the noncom, apparently killing the man.
+Horrified, Joshua unconsciously triggered his powers, apparently killing the man.
 The stress of this discovery led Clay to go AWOL and flee the country, eventually returning to the U.S. Clay spent the next ten years living as a fugitive.
-The sergeant eventually becomes Reactron, a repeated foe of the Doom Patrol.
+The sergeant eventually becomes Reactron, an enemy of the Doom Patrol.